nanoonan/parkit/README.md

 # Introduction
-The *parkit* package provides some basic Python-like objects that work within a multiprocessing environment.
+The *parkit* package provides some basic Python classes that work within a multiprocessing environment.
 Dictionaries, queues, logs (append-only lists), custom objects, and processes are supported.
 All classes in *parkit* support concurrent access from multiple processes running in parallel.
-Data is stored in LMDB which offers good performance.
+Class instances are persistent and data is stored in LMDB which offers good performance.

 The documentation is rather sparse at the moment since there is only one known user of this package, who happens to be the author.

 Questions or comments should be sent to: nanoonan at marvinsmind dot com.

 # Installation
-All LMDB databases are stored in a path identified by the PARKIT_INSTALLATION_PATH environment variable.
+All LMDB databases created by *parkit* are stored in a path identified by the PARKIT_INSTALLATION_PATH environment variable.
 Make sure to set this environment variable to an appropriate value before installing/running *parkit*.
 The default value for PARKIT_INSTALLATION_PATH is the local temporary path.

 To install the *parkit* package, open a command prompt, navigate to the top-level directory of the *parkit* git installation, and run the following command.
 ```